ISG Technology Program

 ACCESS TO TECHNOLOGY

-The International School in Genoa has made the decision to become a 1:1 technology school in giving our students easy access to technology is our ultimate goal.
+The International School in Genoa has made the decision to become a 1:1 technology school as giving our students easy access to technology is our ultimate goal.
 ISG has made strides in the last few years regarding our technology capabilities, but we are continuing to make our technology program a top priority to realize this ultimate goal.
 A 1:1 program means that every student in grades 6-12 will come to school with a portable device.
-At the same time the school will provide two carts with macbooks for the use of students at the primary school.
+At the same time the school will provide two carts with MacBooks for the use of students at the primary school.

 This is an extremely important shift for our students.
 It will offer our students the ability to compete in this technology era.
 It was also very important to find the best possible option for our parents and students.

 The Innovation Lab is a place to tinker, to create, to learn, and to invent.
 It creates an environment of learning and innovation.
 It provides access to the skills, the materials, and the advanced technology to allow the students to make (almost) anything.
 Innovation, collaboration, project-based learning, design thinking, and entrepreneurship come together in the ISG Innovation Lab.